solarpunklab/coxy/README.md

 <br>
 VS-CODE environment
 <br><br>
 All files of this app are served (or created and stored in real-time) directly from the SPIFFS internal memory of the ESP32.
-That includes the main index.html page, the javascript code and libraries, css and json codes, images and fonts files.
+That includes the main index.html page, the javascript code and libraries, css and json codes, images and fonts assets.
 <br><br>
 <img src="images/files-system-image.png">
 <br><br>